nasqueron/rabbitmq-tcl/README.md

 ### Multiple connections

-If you need to use more than one connectionn, you've also aliases mq1 to mq10:
+If you need to use more than one connection, you've also aliases mq1 to mq10:

 ```
 mq3 connect